batect/batect.dev/docs/reference/config/tasks.md

 The Dockerfile for the image used by the app container does not need to contain an `EXPOSE` instruction for ports 456 or 2000.

-Note that this does not affect how containers launched by batect as part of the same task access ports used by each other, just how they're exposed to the host.
+Note that this does not affect how containers launched by Batect as part of the same task access ports used by each other, just how they're exposed to the host.
 Any container started as part of a task will be able to access any port on any other container at the address `container_name:container_port`.
 For example, if a process running in another container wants to access the application running on port 456 in the `app` container, it would access it at `app:456`, not `app:123`